Air-Fryer-Char-Siu-Pork

 • Cut the pork into strips and coat with the marinade.

-• For maximum flavor, poke holes in the pork with a fork before marinating.
+*For maximum flavour, poke holes in the pork with a fork before marinating.

 • Cover and refrigerate for at least 24-48 hours.